Clinical Child Track :: Nationwide Children's Hospital

 Applicants who have been invited to interview for the Clinical Child Track typically have the following:

-• Direct supervised experience (e.g. live observation, audio or video taping) providing therapy and assessment services to school-age children, adolescents, and families.
+• Direct supervised experience (e.g. live observation, audio or video taping) providing therapy and assessment services to children, adolescents, and families.

 • They have administered, scored and interpreted intellectual, achievement and behavioral/emotional assessment measures.